damienharrison/damienharrison.github.io/_posts/2023-08-04-IT-Departments-as-Strategic-Business-Enablers.md

+---
+layout: post
-**Best-in-Class Process: IT Departments as Strategic Business Enablers 🚀**
+title: IT Departments as Strategic Business Enablers
+author: Damien Harrison
+date: 2023-08-04
+---

 **Step 1: Aligning with Organisational Goals**
 - Engage with key stakeholders, including business leaders and department heads, to gain insights into the organisation's vision and objectives.